keylow39/ffxi/Home.md

 The program should all farming by all types of classes and provides a number of features.

 # Features
-* Allows for autonomous farming.
-No player interaction needed.
+The program provides a number of features that allows for efficient farming.

 * Supports two modes of farming
-* * Camping - Stands in place and kills any mobs it sees.
+  * Camping - Stands in place and kills any mobs it sees.
-* * Patrolling - Runs along a path and kills any mobs it sees.
+  * Patrolling - Runs along a path and kills any mobs it sees.
+* Detects aggro or linked mobs.